the-turing-way/the-turing-way/chapters/open_science.md

 ## Definitions/glossary

+**Citizen science:** The involvement of members of the public in scientific research.

 **Contributing guidelines:** Guidelines outlining how a person should go about contributing to an open source project.

 **Contributor:** Someone that has contributed something (not necessarily code) to an open source project.